bobharley/facebook-md/README.md

 ```
 6. Github will update immediately, just click on **Create Pull Request** and you're done!

+### Additional Notes

+This Extension only alters the default css of facebook web ui.
-Might need to update everytime facebook updates their ui.
+It might need to be updated when facebook updates their ui.